 Certain foods and drinks are triggers to one another.
-For example, if something you eat (namely refined grains like crackers, etc.) raises your blood sugar too quickly, you will eventually crash.
+For example, if something you eat (namely refined grains like crackers, etc.) raises your blood sugar too quickly, you will eventually have an energy crash.

 You then feel hungry and will want to finish the whole bag or box!
 Do we continue eating what we think tastes good and harms us or do we learn to change unhealthful addictive eating habits?

 I don’t know about you, but alcohol makes me feel hungry.
-If you do drink alcoholic beverages like beer and wine, you’ll notice you might want chips with it or something even worse like pizza with all the trimmings.
-It’s hard just to drink and not eat, as alcohol changes your blood sugar levels.
+If you do drink alcoholic beverages like beer and wine, you’ll notice you might want chips with it or pizza.
+Alcohol changes your blood sugar levels.

-Snack and junk foods contain what tastes we are addicted to.
+Snack and junk foods contain tastes we are addicted to.
 They are oily, salty and sweet.
-When one drinks, he loses some of his inhibitions.
+When one drinks, he loses some of his inhibitions with mental clarity.
 Why do they so often serve salty popcorn or pretzels at your table alongside your beer, wine or whatever?
 These snacks make you thirsty so you drink more.

-In other words, you may eat things you might otherwise not eat since drinking changes how we think, act and feel.
 Since drinking alcohol also makes you hungry we must find substitutes avoiding refined grains and flour.
 So, how do we do this?
-I have a few suggestions that might help out a little…
+I have a few suggestions…

 - Microwave potato chips